|

 "Legolas!" she cried, "Legolas!"

-And Legolas leapt down from his horse and wrapped her in his
+Legolas leaped down from his horse and wrapped her in his arms.

 "Since there has been no further sighting of the creature,"